DandyLyons/notes/content/Library/The Bible (WEB)/23 - Isaiah/Isa-06.md

 In the year that king Uzziah died, I saw the Lord sitting on a throne, high and lifted up; and his train filled the temple.

 ###### v2
-Above him stood the seraphim.
+Above him stood the [[seraphim]].
 Each one had six wings.
 With two he covered his face.
 With two he covered his feet.
 With two he flew.

 ###### v3
-One called to another, and said, "Holy, holy, holy, is Yahweh of Armies!
+One called to another, and said, "Holy, holy, holy, is [[Yahweh of Armies]]!
 The whole earth is full of his glory!"

 ###### v4
 The foundations of the thresholds shook at the voice of him who called, and the house was filled with smoke.

 ###### v5
-Then I said, "Woe is me!
-For I am undone, because I am a man of unclean lips, and I dwell among a people of unclean lips: for my eyes have seen the King, Yahweh of Armies!"
+Then I said[^1], "==Woe is me!
+For I am undone, because I am a man of unclean lips, and I dwell among a people of unclean lips: for my eyes have seen the King, Yahweh of Armies!=="

 ###### v6
 Then one of the seraphim flew to me, having a live coal in his hand, which he had taken with the tongs from off the altar.

 ###### v7
-He touched my mouth with it, and said, "Behold, this has touched your lips; and your iniquity is taken away, and your sin forgiven."
+He touched my mouth with it, and said[^2], "Behold, this has touched your lips; and your iniquity is taken away, and your sin forgiven."

 ###### v8
 I heard the Lord's voice, saying, "Whom shall I send, and who will go for us?"
 Then I said, "Here I am.
 Send me!"